mcafeecj/workout-generator/final-capstone/vue/README.md

   // Determine if the route requires Authentication const requiresAuth = to.matched.some(x => x.meta.requiresAuth);

-  // If it does and they are not logged in, send the user to "/login" if (requiresAuth && store.state.token === '') {
+  // If it does require authentication and they are not logged in, send the user to "/login" if (requiresAuth && store.state.token === '') {
     next("/login");
   } else {